Job Openings

 EEOC Statement

 It is the policy of the Town of Litchfield to provide equal employment opportunity to all persons regardless of age, color, national origin, citizenship status, physical or mental disability, race, religion, creed, gender, sex, sexual orientation, gender identity and/or expression, genetic information, marital status, status with regard to public assistance, veteran status, or any other characteristic protected by federal, state or local law.
-In addition, the Town of Litchfield will provide reasonable accommodations that do not present an undue hardship for qualified individuals with disabilities.
+In addition, the Town of Litchfield will provide reasonable accommodations that do not

 The information contained in this job description is for compliance with the Americans with Disabilities Act (ADA) and is not an exhaustive list of the duties performed for this position.
 Additional duties are performed by the individuals currently holding this position, and additional duties may be assigned.